Orbenson/Taitenic_Data_Club/README.md

 SELECT AVG(Survived) FROM titanic;
 ```

 3-1.
-What was the survival rate of men in the Pclass 1?
+What was the survival rate of men in the `Pclass`' 1?

 3-2.
-What was the survival rate of women in Pclass 1?
+What was the survival rate of women in `Pclass` 1?

 4. What was the survival rate for each `Pclass`?